Gravebot/Gravebot/README.md

 # How to use
 Install [node.js](https://nodejs.org/en/)

-Configure auth.json with the required information
+Rename auth.example to auth.json and fill in the required information

 Open the node.js command prompt and write:
 * cd path/to/folder/Gravebot